 And that’s true, those systems do work fine.
 But just because something works doesn’t mean it’s ideal, efficient, or even close to the best way of doing it.

 An Excel spreadsheet lets you input info about your facility, and manually track maintenance, and that’s about the end of it.
-A CMMS, on the other hand, gives you a full overview of your facility and lets you automate these processes so there’s way less time spent manually recording info.
+CMMS software, on the other hand, gives you a full overview of your facility and lets you automate these processes so there’s way less time spent manually recording info.
 It lets you create and assign work orders, run reports, and develop a preventive maintenance strategy.
 This means you can spend less time reacting to things going wrong and more time planning.

 So if you’re considering buying a CMMS or are already in the process of transitioning to one, here are a few tips to stop status quo bias from getting in the way of a good implementation.